 A Practice-Rich Environment

 Practical experiences include drafting contracts, creating corporations, counseling clients, negotiating transactions, preparing and probating wills, trying a case before a jury and arguing an appeal.
-The third year clinic experience provides the opportunity to pull together the law and skills acquired in the first two years and apply it to live clients with real legal problems.
+The third-year clinic experience provides the opportunity to pull together the law, skills, and professional values acquired in the first two years and apply them to live clients with real legal problems.

 Our required experiential curriculum begins with Lawyering Fundamentals in the first year.
 Composed of three simulation courses (Legal Research, Legal Analysis, and Legal Writing, Lawyering Fundamentals introduces students to the basics of practice: legal research and reasoning, predictive and persuasive writing, problem-solving, and pretrial advocacy.

 In the second year, students take two more simulation courses: Business Transactions, where they transact a deal, and Pretrial Litigation, where they focus on preparing a civil case for trial.